andrew-fellowes/credit_risk_classification/README.md

 The analysis used a simple hold-out validation type approach in which we used most of the data to train the model and split out a small portion to test the model.
 The following steps were followed:

 * We separated out the dependent variable from the independent variables.
 * We randomly split the dataset into a training set and a test set.
 Here we forced the use of 90% of the data for training and only 10% for testing.
+We observed the class ration was preserved between training and test sets.
 * We set up a logistic regression model using the python sklearn library and fit the training data.
 * We used the model to predict the loan status in the test set, using the independent variables from the test set as input.
 * Finally, we evaluated our model's performance compared to the test set's loan status as the source of truth.